 an alternative thought experiment by Nikola Danaylov

 Before we have a story, any story, we must first have a storyteller.
 And that storyteller is a god, because within their narrative they are all-powerful, almighty and omnipotent.
 That’s why religion is among the most powerful stories of our civilization.
-And, naturally, the storyteller of such a popular story is, of course, a god.
+And, the storyteller of such a popular story is, of course, a god.
 Or the son of God.
 Or the prophet of God.
 Or in the image of God.
-And he sets the rules and the laws, what is good and evil, what is right and wrong, what is and what is not possible.
-He tells us how to dress, what to eat, how to live, how to relate to each other, who must marry whom, where we are coming from, why we are here, what is the purpose of life and where we go after death.
+He sets the rules and the laws, what is good and evil, what is right and wrong, what is and what is not possible.
+He tells us how to dress, what to eat, how to live, how to relate to each other, who must marry whom, how to bring up our children, where we are coming from, why we are here, what is the purpose of life and where we go after death.
 If we believe his story, we are going to not only listen to but also obey his “commandments.”

 It is for this reason that nations and even corporations are also made by mythical stories.
 Because myth-making is team-building is nation-building is world-making – stories told on a different scale.
 The myth helps us make sense of the world as well as establish our proper place in it – whether as individuals, corporations or nations.
 It gives us both meaning and purpose.
 So, as long as we all believe in the same story, we will cooperate.
 And we are likely to obey the people who tell those stories.
 This is true not only in religion and politics but also in business, entertainment, music, art, science, etc. Because those who tell the most popular stories are the most powerful people.
 And ultimate success in telling a story grants access to ultimate power.